 I begin this process by identifying great content within my niche.
 To do this I use a number of tools, one of which is BuzzSumo.This is a free tool that enables you to search for influential content (based on social shares across the major networks) related to any keyword that you enter.

-In the screenshot above, I’ve found some of the most popular link building content from the past month.
+You'll be able to find some of the most popular link building content from the past month.
 You can then download this data to a .csv file for further analysis.

 Pro Tip: Wherever possible, get all of your data into a spreadsheet to allow you to filter through it.
 You’ll be able to do much more this way compared to filtering within tools.